 Dealing with rodents is easy with single-feed solutions like TALON XT Pro wax blocks – not to mention much more cost-effective.

 The key to getting results and saving money, though, is knowing how to use your product effectively.
 To help, here are some top tips to keep in mind when using TALON XT Pro to treat rat and mice problems.

 Remember that a little goes a long way

 Research shows single-feed solutions require far less bait compared to multi-feed solutions on the market.
-A lethal dose of TALON’s active ingredient, brodifacoum, is only 0.2g for mice and 1.3g for rats – just 5 per cent of their typical daily feed intake.
+A lethal dose of TALON’s active ingredient, brodifacoum, is as low as 0.2g for mice just 12% of their typical daily feed intake and 1.3g for rats – just 10% of their typical daily feed intake.
 Although rodents may feed for up to 3 days, the first feed is lethal, with death occurring around 4-7 days after consumption.

 Space your baits apart from each other

 TALON XT Pro wax blocks don’t need to be set up close together; for maintenance situations, up to 30m apart is enough to be effective.
 This makes TALON a very economical way to deal with rodents, especially given you get 500 wax blocks per 10kg pail.

 The science also backs this up: studies show TALON uses 90 per cent less bait to achieve 60 per cent better efficacy compared to bromadiolone solutions, and 75 per cent less bait than difenacoum to achieve over 25 per cent better efficacy.

 Use a ‘pulsed baiting’ technique

 Built on knowledge of typical rat and mouse behaviour, pulse baiting is when small amounts of bait are put out at weekly intervals.
 Using this method deliberately prevents rodents from consuming more than a lethal dose, which allows you to deliver quick control with less.